 I have used both of their 4G and 5G services for months now and can form an opinion.

 Rain’s 5G network offers a good value for money if you need a fibre alternative and live in an area without fibre coverage.
 It may not be the best choice for a business considering load-shedding affects their uptime.
 This is a fixed service and not offered for smartphones as of February 2020.

 Their 4G mobile service offers excellent value for money at R250 per month – most of the time.
-The quality of the network varies by your location.
+The quality of the network varies by location.
 It can be very fast in some and just average elsewhere.
-Example, there is no coverage within the terminals of OR Tambo International Airport and coverage on national highways are patchy at best.
+For example, there is no coverage within the terminals of OR Tambo International Airport and coverage on national highways is patchy at best.
 It is usable within Johannesburg.

 Are you a Rain subscriber?
 Please share your thoughts in the comments section below.